-The purpose of this plan is to develop a long range plan that strategically develops policies, procedures, and practices that will be used in planting, protecting, maintaining, and removing trees that ensure a safe, attractive, and sustainable tree campus.
+The purpose of this plan is to develop a long range plan that strategically develops policies, procedures, and practices that will be used in planting, protecting, maintaining, and removing trees that ensure an attractive and sustainable tree campus.

-Trees are very important to Winthrop University's charm and we cherish the value of those trees.
-"The distinctive architecture, coupled with an abundance of colorful foliage, towering shade trees, and well-manicured lawns, attracts numerous visitors each year."
-Our most famous tree is the Southern Magnolia on front campus that was selected as the 2010 Heritage Tree by TreesSC.
-However, because many of the existing trees are of similar maturity and species, there is a need to create proactive long range plan that will to ensure a healthy and diverse tree canopy if we are to maintain the distinct character of the campus.
-Despite the desire to quickly replace trees lost, it must be understood that not all trees will be or should be replaced because of concerns for life safety and general long-term maintenance of trees and buildings while simultaneously considering the many aesthetic, environmental, educational, historical, and psychological benefits trees offer, thus establishing the basis for developing a comprehensive Campus Tree Plan.
+2.0 Trees are an asset to Winthrop University's charm, and we cherish the value of those trees.
+"The distinctive architecture, coupled with an abundance of colorful foliage, towering shade trees, and wellmanicured lawns, attracts numerous visitors each year."
+Our most famous tree is the Southern Magnolia on the front campus, the TreesSC 2010 Heritage Tree.
+Because many of Winthrop's existing trees are of similar maturity and species, there is a need to maintain a proactive long-range plan to ensure a healthy and diverse tree canopy to maintain a distinct campus character.
+Despite the desire to quickly replace trees lost, the general longterm maintenance of trees and buildings while simultaneously considering the aesthetic, environmental, educational, historical, and psychological benefits is the basis for developing this comprehensive Campus Tree Plan.

-2.0 Responsible authority/department
+3.0 Responsible authority/department

 This plan to be applied to the 109 acre Main Campus as well as the 300+ acre Research & Recreation Complex.
-While all faculty and staff will have knowledge of the guidelines established by this tree plan, Winthrop Facilities Management & Operations under the direction of the Associate Vice President for Facilities Management will be responsible for ensuring the guidelines are adhered to.
+While all faculty and staff will have knowledge of the guidelines established by this tree plan, Winthrop Facilities Management & Operations under the direction of the Associate Vice President for Facilities Management, Director of Operations, and Assistant Director of Ground will be responsible for ensuring the guidelines are adhered to.
+The tree Campus Tree Advisory Committee provides guidance for planning, approval of tree plan, education of campus population, and ensures development of connectivity to the community.

-3.0 Campus Tree Advisory Committee
+4.0 Campus Tree Advisory Committee

-- City of Rock Hill Forester
+- City of Rock Hill Forester (no term limit)

-- Associate VP Facilities Management
+- Associate VP Facilities Management (no term limit)

-- Assistant Director Grounds & Custodial Services
+- Assistant Director Grounds & Custodial Services (no term limit)

-- Greenhouse Supervisor

-- Sustainability Coordinator
+- Sustainability Coordinator (no term limit)

-- Environmental Health & Safety

-- Facilities Management Staff

-- Faculty (2)
+- Faculty (1) (no term limit)

-- Student (2)
+- Student (1) (one year term)